vkrinitsyn/rppd/README.md

 # RPPD - Rust Python Postgres Discovery

+## Top features:

+- Etcd integration with either Rust implementation for message queue and valilla impl for topic notify
+- Cluster/Cloud oriented for horizontal scalling
+- Lightwight (but still with std lib)
+- Simple cofiguration
+- Protobuf with gRPC
+- Embeddable to use as lib in your project
+- i18n for message translation

 ## Build
 > [!IMPORTANT]
 The target platform is Linux!
 The key component is pxrg, a rust postgres trigger engine that does not support windows.